 - Purchased a new television

-- Used a computer or mobile phone ***flag if unchecked; they’re using one for the survey***
+- Used the internet ***flag if unchecked; they’re using one for the survey***

 - Ate a pre-packaged frozen dinner